pmean/build-website/text/21/dark-side.md

 ### Are Statisticians Gods?

 I'm helping someone who wants an alternative statistical analysis to the one used by the principal investigator.
-I'm happy to help and will offer advice about why my approach may be better, but I was warned that the PI considers the analysis chosen to be ordained by the **"Statistic Gods"** at her place of work.
+I'm happy to help and will offer advice about why my approach may be better, but I was warned that the PI considers the analysis chosen to be ordained by the **"Statistical Gods"** at her place of work.

 <div class="notes">

 True story.
-I was asked to review a report from a federal agency, but was warned that negative comments might not be well received.
+I was asked to review a report from a federal agency, but was warned that negative comments, even if accurate, might not be well received because the agency's work was ordained by their Statistic Gods.
+At first, I thought this was amusing.
+If I could get the title of "Statistical God", I could double my hourly consulting rate.
+But deep down this story really bothered me.
+It implies that Statistical skills are supernatural, and only available to a select few special people.
+I learned Statistics through hard work, and you can learn Statistics through hard work also.
+Some people will learn it faster than others because they have good aptitudes in mathematics and programming.
+But there is nothing other than time to stop you.

 </div>